 If you are new to volleyball or looking to have a bet on this competition this season then read our Best Bookie for Volleyball article before you place your bets to make sure you get the most out of your betting.

-The Panthers (Imoco Volley) from Conegliano made it third-time lucky in 2021 when landing their first Champions League title having previously been beaten in both the 2017 & 2019 finals but it was back to losing ways in 2022.
+The Panthers (Imoco Volley) from Conegliano made it third-time lucky in 2021 when landing their first Champions League title having previously been beaten in both the 2017 & 2019 finals but it was back to losing ways in 2022, they failed to make the 2023 final, however, they are the reigning champions having won it in 2024.

-Turkish side VakıfBank Istanbul has now won back-to-back titles on two occasions within the last six seasons (2017-18 & 2022-23), they will be looking for a third consecutive win, a feat that has not been achieved since Soviet side Uralochka Sverdlovsk won in 1981, 1982 & 1983.
+Turkish side VakıfBank Istanbul has now won back-to-back titles on two occasions within the last six seasons (2017-18 & 2022-23), they will be looking for a better season after failing to make it past the quarter-finals in 2024.

 Most Successful CEV Women's Champions League Nations